 Supplements are not a replacement for sun protection, but rather should be used as a bonus in addition to regular usage of sunscreen and/or sunblock.
 The best way to protect yourself from the sun is avoiding intense sunlight and wearing sun protective clothing including hats while out and about.
 And remember to reapply sunscreen every 2-3 hours!
-Have a great summer!
+Happy spring break!

 Veronica Barrios is a Certified Clinical Oncologist Esthetician.
 With a specialization in skin cell rejuvenation and oncological restoration, she provides highly effective results-oriented treatments.
 Her skincare regimens incorporate micro-dermabrasion, micro-current therapy, medical grade skin peels, LED therapy, Dermapen, and CryoStem Cell therapy.
 She earned a certified degree in Wellness and Nutrition from the Institute of Integrative Nutrition.
 Realizing that many skin care issues are nutrition or health related and being a thyroid cancer survivor herself, Veronica has worked with many cancer patients and others seeking to restore balance in their skin and lives.

 If you have comments and/or questions about this blog, email us at email@example.com.